aridoza/foundational-java/java-basics/linkedlists-maps-lesson/README.md

 ```

-As you can see, a map isn't that different from a list; you can add and retrieve objects.
+As you can see, a map isn't that different from a list: You can add and retrieve objects.
 One major difference is you have no control over the underlying data structure.
 There's no way for you to sort or control the order of elements in a map.

 > Check: Write the code for removing an object through the key.
 You'll probably have to look it up in the documentation.